alemorm/ucsf-radiology-getting-started/content/page/matlabresources.md

 ### Useful 3D visualization app in Matlab

-[Imagine](https://github.com/imagineStudios/Imagine-Legacy) is an useful visualization tool for 3D images, use the following commands:
+[Imagine] is an useful visualization tool for 3D images, to download it, use the following command:

 - `cd ~ && git clone https://github.com/imagineStudios/Imagine-Legacy.git`